-Civil Aircraft registry in Sri Lanka stood a total of 84 by the end of December, 2020 and includes 25 Large aircraft (MTOW>5700KGS), 43 Light aircraft, 07 Helicopters, 07 Balloons and 02 Ultra Lights.
+Civil Aircraft registry in Sri Lanka stood at a total of eighty-four (84) by end December 2020 and included 25 Large aircraft (MTOW>5700KGS), 43 Light aircraft, 07 Helicopters, 07 Balloons and 02 Ultra Lights.

-In the year 2020, Implementing Standard on requirements for continuing airworthiness of Aircraft, IS-M amended and published issue 02 with new amendments
+In the year 2020, Implementing Standard on requirements for continuing airworthiness of Aircraft, IS-M was amended and issue 02 was published with new amendments.

-Implementing Standard for Annex 16 Volume III - Aeroplane Carbon dioxide Emissions published by amending IS -21 and included Annex 16 volume I, II and III accordingly.
+Implementing Standard for Annex 16 Volume III - Aero plane Carbon dioxide Emissions was published by amending IS -21 and including Annex 16 volume I, II and III accordingly.